What we are

 We are working to raise public awareness about the government’s obligations to give refuge to asylum seekers and treat them properly as people.

-The ACT Refugee Action Committee is composed of individuals from a broad range of backgrounds and is not associated with any political party.
+The ACT Refugee Action Campaign is composed of individuals from a broad range of backgrounds and is not associated with any political party.
 We work with any person or organisation willing to help achieve RAC aims on the basis of mutual respect and recognition.